 It squeaks, making it irresistible for chasing, chewing play, and aggressive fetching and tugging play.
 NOUGAT has also given the material a milk flavor, so it is more interesting to your puppy from the first sniff.

 The NOUGAT crocodile is designed with both fun and utility in mind.

 - The NOUGAT crocodile is covered with bumps that will soothe your puppy’s sore gums.
 This toy can also be frozen for additional soothing.

 - The crocodile head sports two rows of nice big bristle teeth that help keep your puppy’s teeth and gums cleaner as it chews.

 - The addition of dog toothpaste does not replace regular brushing, but it can help keep your Aussie’s mouth a little cleaner and more fresh.

-There are many toys and chews for Aussie puppies, including the ones listed above, and more being developed often.
-Whichever chew toy you choose, it is always recommended to check with you Vet on their recommendations.
+There are many toys and chews for Aussie puppies, including the ones listed above, and more are being developed often.
+Whichever chew toy you choose, it is always recommended to check with your Vet on their recommendations.